-Once the business risks and TCO are fully calculated, determining annual ROI is straightforward.
-Using annual figures, ROI is calculated as:
+Once the business risks and TCO are fully calculated, determining an ROI rate is straightforward.
+One way ROI can be calculated is:

-(Total cost of expected risks X Percent mitigated by new system) - Mitigation TCO
+(Total cost of expected risks - Mitigation TCO)

-If the calculated ROI is greater than the rate to finance the capital investment then the investment is worthwhile.
+The result of this formula lets you compare the relative value of different security solutions when their features allow slightly different risks to be mitigated.
 ROI calculations must still be supported with concrete evidence for how the system will reduce security incidents and realize an actual return on the cost invested.
 But grounding that supporting evidence with quantified financial data greatly improves a proposal’s chances of being accepted.

-The annual TCO of a new digital key and asset management system is calculated at $60,000.00.
-This is expected to reduce damages and productivity losses by 60%.
+The annual TCO of one provider’s combined key and asset management system is calculated at $40,000.00.
+It is proven to mitigate all related costs.
 So:

 Despite that, an ROI calculation is a strong foundation to build a security capital expense proposal upon.